bplaat/coinlist/README.md

-# bplaat/cryptolist
+# bplaat/coinlist
-A simple website that list the current cryptocurrency prices by market cap
+A simple website that list the current cryptocurrency coin prices by market cap